celestica45/Programming-Project-1/README.md

 SIMD improves efficiency by processing multiple elements per instruction, but its advantage caps out when data movement is dominating.

-For workloads with higher arithmetic intensity (e.g., matrix matrix multiplication or Fast Fourier Transform), YMM would most likely show a much larger speedup.
+For workloads with higher arithmetic intensity (e.g., matrix multiplication or Fast Fourier Transform), YMM would most likely show a much larger speedup.